Allergy, Asthma and Immunology Student Interest Group (AAISIG)

 Emergency Medicine Student Association (EMSA)

 EMSA is open to all medical students, particularly those with an interest in emergency medicine.
 The goal of the group is to expose students to the field of emergency medicine early in their education.
-Lunch time speakers include various influential faculty and staff from Parkland Hospital and surrounding areas to discuss emergency medicine topics.
+Lunch time speakers include various influential faculty and staff from Parkland Memorial Hospital and surrounding areas to discuss emergency medicine topics.
 Group sponsored activities include clinical skills clinics like airway management and ultrasound technique as well as shadowing shifts in the emergency room.

 FACTS - Fertility Appreciation Collaborative to Teach the Systems